Drew Dollar: Racing career

-In 2021, Dollar returned to Venturini, but was reduced down to a part-time schedule in the No. 15 with former Bill McAnally Racing ARCA West Series driver Gracie Trotter, and was given 11 races in the big ARCA Series, plus one additional race in both the East Series (at Dover) and West Series (at Phoenix in November).
+In 2021, Dollar returned to Venturini, but was reduced down to a part-time schedule in the No. 15 with former Bill McAnally Racing ARCA West Series driver Gracie Trotter, and was given eleven races in the big ARCA Series, plus one additional race in both the East Series (at Dover) and West Series (at Phoenix in November).
 On January 28, 2021, it was announced that Dollar would run a part-time schedule in the NASCAR Camping World Truck Series in the No. 51 for Kyle Busch Motorsports, another team that is part of the Toyota development pipeline.
 His eight race schedule begins with the season-opener at Daytona.

+In 2022, Kyle Busch Motorsports took over Joe Gibbs Racing’s ARCA operations.
+They signed Dollar to a four race deal in the ARCA Menards Series in the No. 18 car.

+At the 2022 Kansas ARCA race, Dollar was battling for the lead with Corey Heim when he spun out, crashing both cars out of the race.
+After the incident, Dollar’s former team owner when he drove the No. 15, Billy Venturini, who was also the owner of Heim’s No. 20 Toyota, was interviewed by Fox Sports.
+Venturini said, “Drew wrecks all your [expletive] when driving for you then he wrecks it all when he's driving against ya...
+Just typical, bonehead move by Drew...
+Great kid, does not need to be a race car driver.
+He's got a lot of other thing he could probably do to make a good living.”
+Dollar ran one more ARCA race at Charlotte Motor Speedway, finishing 24th after crashing out.
+Dollar has not made a start since.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)